Saturday, March 23, 1996

 About the Song:

 She reached the top again with “Because You Loved Me.”
-It served as the theme song for the Robert Redford and Michelle Pfeiffer movie Up Close and Personal and as a single from her Falling into You album.
+It served as the theme song for the Robert Redford and Michelle Pfeiffer movie Up Close and Personal but was not included on the soundtrack.
+It did, however, serve as the lead single from Dion’s Falling into You album.
 In addition to topping the charts in the U.S., “Because” went to #1 in Canada and Australia and reached the top 10 in a number of other countries.

 The song won a Grammy for Best Song Written for Visual Media and was nominated for Record of the Year, Song of the Year, and Best Female Pop Vocal Performance.
 It also received nominations for an Academy Award for Best Original Song and Golden Globe Award for Best Original Song.